 He felt proud of himself.
 He was doing something right now that he had never in his life done before.
 In the past, had someone as important to him as Belle disappeared or been snatched from him, or put under the influence of a nefarious spell that regressed her to her cursed self, as she clearly was at this point, he would have instantly gone on a relentless hunt both for that person and their abductor, and would not stop until he had found both.
 But here he was instead, fighting every instinct to do just that.
 Here he was, forcing himself to think instead of going straight to the fleas and squashing every last one of them.
 He got to the opposite wall and the end table and wheeled about, his finger still in the air.

 “They were thorough.
-I notice Belle’s changes back to Lacey but somehow don’t care about them.
-I notice them but don’t care about them.
+I noticed Belle’s changes back to Lacey but somehow didn’t care about them.
+I noticed them but didn’t care about them.
 Today I find out why.
-Because the fleas have been dosing my daily multivitamin with a spell designed to keep me from caring about them.
+Because the fleas, in all likelihood, have been dosing my daily multivitamin with a spell designed to keep me from caring about them.

 “Just a minute ago I discover that I too have a trace on me, which means they know precisely where I am at all times.”
 He got to the hearth and spun around.
 “The problem is, trace magic is very difficult, even for me.
 The fleas couldn’t have put one on me.
 They don’t have the skill or the power.
 I barely do!
 No one in this Happily Ever After Plothole of a town has that kind of ability.”